xapian/xapian/xapian-core/docs/letor.rst

 Introduction
 ============

 Learning-to-Rank(LTR) can be viewed as a weighting scheme which involves machine learning.
-With Machine Learning involved, of-course it needs training data.
+The Machine Learning involved requires training data to build a model.
 So if you have some training data with relevance judgements then you can train the LTR model and can use it to assign score to documents for the new query.
-Learning-to-Rank has gained immense popularity and attention among researchers now a days.
+Learning-to-Rank has gained immense popularity and attention among researchers recently.
 Xapian is the first project with Learning-to-Rank functionality added to it.

-The main idea behind LTR is, there are many relevant documents back in the ranked list and we wish to pump them up in the ranked-list replacing the irrelevant documents.
-We identify such relevant and irrelavant documents by their feature vetors.
+The main idea behind LTR is that there are many relevant documents low down in the ranked list and we wish to move them up in the rankings to replace irrelevant documents.
+We identify such relevant and irrelevant documents by their feature vectors.
 Before understanding about these features and how it works, it would be important to look at the typical Learning-to-Rank training data.

 ::

         0 qid:10032 1:0.130742 2:0.000000 3:0.333333 4:0.000000 ...
 18:0.750000 19:1.000000 #docid = 1123323
         1 qid:10032 1:0.593640 2:1.000000 3:0.000000 4:0.000000 ...
 18:0.500000 19:0.023400 #docid = 4222333

-Here each represents the document for the specified query.
-First column is the relevance label and which can take two values: 0 for irrelevant and 1 being relvant document.
-Second column represents queryid.
-While last column is docid.
-Third column represents the value of the first feature and so on till 19th feature.
+Here each row represents the document for the specified query.
+The first column is the relevance label and which can take two values: 0 for irrelevant and 1 for relevant documents.
+The second column represents the queryid, and the last column is the docid.
+The third column represents the value of the first feature and so on until 19th feature.

 LTR can be broadly seen in two stages: Learning the model & Ranking.
 Learning the model takes the training file as input in the above mentioned format and produces a model.
 After that given this learnt model, when a new query comes in, scores can be assigned to the documents associated to it.